bettygordon932/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
 Planning ahead can help to avoid last-minute emergencies and allow you time to prepare for potential issues.
 Finally, staying organized can ensure your code is clean, readable,and maintainable, making it easier for others to work with you and for youto come back to your project later.

+# 2023-12-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to mistakes and decreased efficiency.
+By following these tips, you can become a more skilled and effective programmer.